Pjsrcool/SCG-Research/Notes/jalangi2_proxy.md

 IP: 127.0.0.1
 Port: 8080
 ```
 5. Start the proxy.
 See the official Jalangi2 readme.md for details.
-A sampele command for Linux is
+A sample command for Linux is
 ```
 mitmdump --quiet --anticache -s scripts/proxy.py "--inlineIID --inlineSource --analysis src/js/sample_analyses/ChainedAnalyses.js --analysis src/js/sample_analyses/pldi16/BranchCoverage.js"
 ```
-6. When running your node project, Make sure to build it and run it using `serve -s build`.
-Access it through your local network, not localhost.
-This will allow the proxy to intercept the project
+6. Access the project through local network to run it through the proxy

 NOTE: Currently, this will NOT work for all projects.
 I am still working on that.

 See `Notes/jalangi2_proxy` for test results
+Results in the `Notes/jalangi2_proxy/build` folder are from builing each project and running the the build.
+Results from `Notes/jalangi2_proxy/no-build` folder are from simply running the project